 Boeing’s Helicopter Aircrew Training System keeps NSW Police flying high during pandemic

-Boeing Defence Australia’s (BDA) world-leading Helicopter Aircrew Training System (HATS) has provided training device support and sustainment activities to keep New South Wales (NSW) Police Aviation flying during the COVID-19 pandemic.
+Boeing Defence Australia’s (BDA) world-leading Helicopter Aircrew Training System (HATS) has provided training device support and pilot instruction to keep New South Wales (NSW) Police Aviation flying during the COVID-19 pandemic.

-HATS was set up at HMAS Albatross at Nowra, NSW to support the Royal Australian Navy Fleet Air Arm 723 Squadron to train generations of Navy and Australian Army aircrew transitioning to Australia’s future combat helicopters.
+HATS was set up at HMAS Albatross at Nowra, NSW to support the Royal Australian Navy Fleet Air Arm 723 Squadron to train the next generation of Navy and Australian Army aircrew transitioning to Australia’s future combat helicopters.

-When the NSW Police could not access their usual overseas training last September due to the pandemic travel restrictions, HATS banded together with Defence and industry partners to provide EC-135 aircraft simulator instruction so the Force could keep its aircraft flying.
+When the NSW Police could not access their usual overseas training last September-November due to pandemic travel restrictions, HATS banded together with Defence and industry partners to provide EC-135 aircraft simulator instruction so the Force could keep its aircraft flying.

 BDA’s director of Sustainment Operations, Amy List, said the project’s success was due to the collaboration and teamwork between HATS and NSW Police, Defence, the Civil Aviation Safety Authority and Thales Australia, which delivers the HATS synthetic training device support and sustainment under subcontract to BDA.

-“Despite the challenges of the pandemic, HATS was able to deliver to both our customer and the NSW Police to ensure officers gained the necessary training and qualifications,” List said.
+“Despite the challenges of the pandemic, HATS was able to deliver to both our customer and the NSW Police to ensure officers gained the necessary training and qualifications so they could continue their vital role of keeping the people of NSW safe,” List said.